Asiana Airlines Flight 214: Accident

 At a height of 38 m, eight seconds before impact, the airspeed had dropped to 112 kn.
 According to initial reports from the cockpit crew, the plane's autothrottle was set for the correct reference speed, but until the runway's precision approach path indicator (PAPI) showed them significantly below the glide path, the pilots were unaware that the autothrottle was failing to maintain that speed.
 The instructor pilot stated that the PAPI indicated a deviation below the glide path at approximately 500 ft above ground level, and he attempted to correct it at that time.
 Between 500 and 200 ft, the instructor pilot also reported a lateral deviation that the crew attempted to correct.
 Seven seconds before impact, one pilot called for an increase in speed.
 The FDR showed the throttles were advanced from idle at that time.
 The instructor pilot reported that he had called for an increase in speed, but that the pilot flying had already advanced the throttles by the time that he reached for the throttles.
 The sound of the stick shaker (warning of imminent stall) could be heard four seconds before impact on the cockpit voice recorder.
 Airspeed reached a minimum of 103 kn (34 knots below the target speed) three seconds before impact, with engines at 50% power and increasing.
 The co-pilot called for a go-around 1.5 seconds before impact.
 At impact, airspeed had increased to 106 kn.

-At 11:28 a.m., HL7742 crashed short of Runway 28L's threshold.
-The landing gear and then the tail struck the seawall that projects into San Francisco Bay.
+At 11:28 a.m., the plane crashed short of Runway 28L's threshold.
+The landing gear and tail struck the seawall that projects into San Francisco Bay.
 The left engine and the tail section separated from the aircraft.
 The NTSB noted that the main landing gear, the first part of the aircraft to hit the seawall, "separated cleanly from [the] aircraft as designed" to protect the wing fuel tank structure.
 The vertical and both horizontal stabilizers fell on the runway before the threshold.